 Even without the effects of the pandemic, like many UK cities, Sheffield faces a wide variation in the levels of income within the city.
 However, unlike many cities, it has been successful in attracting and retaining its higher income inhabitants within its City boundaries.
-Consequently Sheffield is home to some of England's most prosperous suburbs.
-However at the other end of the scale, there are pockets of deprivation, where people live in some of England's most deprived areas.
-These income and health inequalities provide a major backdrop and challenge to the services the Council provides.
+Consequently, Sheffield is home to some of England's most prosperous suburbs.
+However, at the other end of the scale, the city has areas of significant poverty, including some neighbourhoods which are amongst the most deprived in England.
+These income, health and other inequalities provide a major backdrop and challenge to the services the Council provides.

 In normal times Sheffield also welcomes over 70,000 students from across the UK and the wider world to its two universities which enjoy enviable reputations, with the University of Sheffield being part of the prestigious Russell Group of leading research intensive universities.
 Sheffield Hallam University ranks well for student satisfaction and for its success in getting its students into work or further study.
-The city's universities offer world recognised research and innovation, as well as a student life often voted one of the best in the UK.
+The city's universities offer world-recognised research and innovation, as well as a student life often voted one of the best in the UK.
 Excellent cultural, sporting and leisure facilities help to attract students, and often to retain them after graduation.

 With a number of redevelopments either in progress or planned as part of the Council led Heart of the City II development, coupled with a wide range of large and small retail outlets in the city centre, and the major shopping and leisure mall at Meadowhall, Sheffield continues to attract many visitors not only for its retail offer but also to the city's many parks and museums.
 Annually Sheffield hosts a range of cultural events and sporting activities including welcoming the snooker world championships, which have been held at the City's Crucible Theatre since 1979, the annual Doc/Fest, and the Tramlines festival, to name but a few.
-Sheffield also held the Special Olympics during 2017 and hosted the GB team trials for the Invictus Games during 2019.

 The City's reputation for research and innovation has helped attract a range of world leading companies to Sheffield.
-As well as the established manufacturing industry, the Advanced Manufacturing Research Centre, on the boundary of Sheffield and Rotherham, has attracted companies such as McLaren and Boeing as well as hosting Factory 2050 - a UK first and state of the art factory that is helping to put the UK at the forefront of manufacturing technology research and development globally.
+As well as the established manufacturing industry, the Advanced Manufacturing Research Centre, situated within both Sheffield and Rotherham, has attracted companies such as McLaren and Boeing as well as hosting Factory 2050 - a UK first and state of the art factory that is helping to put the UK at the forefront of manufacturing technology research and development globally.

-3) SHEFFIELD CITY COUNCIL
+4) SHEFFIELD CITY COUNCIL